 |

 According to data from 2016, there are 16,708 franchised dealers selling new vehicles in America and over 139,000 businesses selling used cars.
-In the vast majority of cases, each of these dealers has an auto dealer bond.
-This quick FAQ covers everything you need to know about this important type of bond.
+In the vast majority of cases, each of these dealers is required to have an auto dealer bond.
+These quick FAQs cover everything you need to know about this critical type of bond.

 Quotes are available for clients with low credit.
 In many cases, a bond is not out of reach simply due to bad credit.